Yume no Ukiyo ni Saite Mi na: Background

+The KISS Edition of the single includes an English version of "Yume no Ukiyo ni Saite Mi na", titled "Samurai Son".
+"Samurai Son" was as well included on the Japanese-only Kiss compilation Best of Kiss 40.

 Music video

 The music video features live action and animated footage of both bands.
 Momoiro Clover Z are dressed as female ninjas who travel in a floating world.
 There, they encounter Kiss, who empower them with black samurai armor.
 The video ends with Kanako Momota and Paul Stanley shaking hands.

+The animated characters (the members of both bands) were designed by Japanese animator Sushio of Studio Trigger, and the animated part has a Kill la Kill feel to it.
+Sushio had collaborated with Momoiro Clover previously, working on the designs of their costumes for "Otome Sensō".